andrehertwig/admintool/README.md

 ## Adding own pages

-### Creating a AdminComponent
+### Creating an AdminComponent
-The AdminComponent the main component for configuring a module.
+The AdminComponent is the main component for configuring a module.
 It must contain a menu entry.
 ```java

 	AdminComponent component = new AdminComponentImpl();